Many-Body Localization in the Age of Classical Computing: Numerical methods for MBL

 The full ED algorithm provides access to all eigenvalues and eigenvectors of the Hamiltonian matrix and constitutes a basis of our understanding of ETH and MBL physics in isolated many-body systems.
 However, the exponential increase of Hilbert space dimension $\mathcal N$ with system size $L$ limits the scope of the full ED.
 Systematic investigations of thermalization of quantum many-body systems require access to eigenstates in the middle of the many-body spectra for as large $L$ as possible.
 Methods that employ spectral transformations such as the shift-and-invert approach or the POLFED algorithm extend the range of $L$ for which eigenstates in the middle of the spectrum can be calculated.

-A typical quench scenario in which a many-body system is initialized in a certain out-of-equilibrium state and evolves under Hamiltonian $H$, can be investigated with full ED.
+A typical quench scenario in which a many-body system is initialized in a certain out-of-equilibrium state and evolves under Hamiltonian $\hat{H}$, can be investigated with full ED.
 However, the sparsity of many-body Hamiltonians makes Chebyshev and Krylov time propagation schemes much more efficient tools for computation of time evolution of many-body systems.

 The ED methods and Chebyshev/Krylov time propagation schemes provide numerically exact results, which makes them especially useful in studies of the crossover between ETH and MBL regimes.
-Hence, in the following sections, we will be focusing on the results obtained with those methods.
+Hence, in the following sections, we will focus on the results obtained with those methods.
 Nevertheless, the tensor network approaches enable access to much larger system sizes and, provided that their convergence is carefully monitored, yield very useful insights into thermalization of many-body systems.

 Finally, we would like to briefly touch upon other numerical methods relevant for studies of ETH and MBL.
 Algorithms aimed at a direct calculation of LIOMs in MBL systems include approaches based on time evolution of local operators \cite{Chandran15, Mierzejewski18}, displacement operators \cite{Rademaker16, Ortuno19}, flow equations \cite{Pekker17, Thomson18, Kelly20, Thomson21flow, Thomson23, Lu2024}, or direct numerical optimization \cite{Brien16, Peng19, Johns19, Adami22}.
-Ref.~\cite{Thomson2023unraveling} argues that the flow equation techniques combined with a method of scrambling transforms yield a method for exploration of intermediate-scale time evolution in many-body systems.
-Microcanonical Lanczos method (MCLM) introduced in~\cite{Jaklic94} combines Lanczos algorithm and random sampling to investigate finite-temperature static and dynamical quantities of many-body systems and can used to study transport properties, see e.g.~\cite{Mierzejewski10, Barisic10}.
-The transport properties can be also studied in an open system approach, involving the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equation~\cite{Gorini76, Lindblad76} which can be simulated with tensor network algorithm that calculates the non-equilibrium steady state of open the system~\cite{Prosen09}.
+It was argued in~\cite{Thomson2023unraveling} that the flow equation techniques combined with a method of scrambling transforms yield a method for exploration of intermediate-scale time evolution in many-body systems.
+Microcanonical Lanczos method (MCLM) introduced in~\cite{Jaklic94} combines Lanczos algorithm and random sampling to investigate finite-temperature static and dynamical quantities of many-body systems and can be used to study transport properties, see, e.g.,~\cite{Mierzejewski10, Barisic10}.
+The transport properties can also be studied in an open system approach, involving the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equation~\cite{Gorini76, Lindblad76}, which can be simulated with tensor network algorithm that calculates the non-equilibrium steady state of the open system~\cite{Prosen09}.